selvasachein/MathServer/README.md

 Create a New App under the Django Admin project.

 ### Step 4:
+Create a HTML file to implement form based input and output.

+### Step 5:
 Create python programs for views and urls to perform server side processing.

-### Step 5:
-Receive input values from the form using request.POST.get()

 ### Step 6:
-Calculate the total bill amount (including GST)
+Receive input values from the form using request.POST.get().

 ### Step 7:
-Display the calculated result in the server console
+Calculate the total bill amount (including GST).

 ### Step 8:
-Render the result to the HTML template
+Display the calculated result in the server console.

-### Step 5:
-Create a HTML file to implement form based input and output.

 ### Step 9:
+Render the result to the HTML template.

+### Step 10:
-Publish the website in the given URL.
+Publish the website in the Localhost.

 ## PROGRAM: